-The BLS predicts that job opportunities for elementary and middle school teachers of all subjects will rise by 3% from 2018-2028, the same for high school teachers during the same period.
-Postsecondary math instructors should also see a job growth of 11% during the 2018-2028 decade, the BLS states, which is faster than average.
+The BLS predicts that job opportunities for elementary and middle school teachers of all subjects will rise by 4% from 2019-2029, the same for high school teachers during the same period.
+Postsecondary math instructors should also see a job growth of 1% during the 2019-2029 decade, the BLS states, which is slower than average.

 Online Math Instructor Requirements

 Online teaching at elementary and secondary levels requires a bachelor's degree and appropriate state-issued teaching certification.
 At the postsecondary level, it is important for potential online educators to have earned a master's or doctoral degree.
 Most colleges and universities prefer candidates who hold a degree and experience in the field of mathematics.

 Every state requires public school teachers to meet unique certification requirements.
 Private schools, however, often do not require licensure.
 Additionally, some school districts require licensed teachers to fulfill a minimum amount of continuing education course hours to remain licensed.
 There are many continuing educations programs for online math instructors, some of which are offered via the Web.

 Potential online math instructors need to have advanced technical skills in addition to meeting appropriate teaching standards.
 Online educators must know how to use the available online learning platform and should be prepared to prove their technological competency.